 Right off the bat let’s correct a problem I see on many restaurant menus it’s Elena Ruz NOT Elena Ruth.
 You can read about old school Cuban socialite Elena Ruz, the creator of this sandwich here.
 The original version is Cream Cheese, Strawberry Jam, slices of Turkey on Medianoche Bread.
 The variations I’ve found are in the bread where the Medianoche Bread is replaced for White or Cuban Bread.

 My standard Frita Cubana explanation: It’s a mix of ground beef (sometimes Chorizo or pork is added), seasonings (paprika for sure), julienne cut potatoes or potato sticks, diced raw onions and ketchup (rumored to be tomato paste not ketchup in Cuba) on a Cuban roll.
 It’s cooked on a flat top and not grilled over an open flame.
-A bunch has changed since I wrote that almost six years and Chefs are now running wild with their own interpretations.
+A bunch has changed since I wrote about the Frita over 10 years ago and Chefs are now running wild with their own interpretations.
 To eat a great Frita check out my Top 10 Fritas in Miami list.
 Do not eat them at Cuban Pizza places, 9 times out of 10 they are horrible.
-The one pictured is served on a Potato Roll, still very excelente.

 Frita Cubana a Caballo